fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 }
 ```

 Let's assume that we are using *web services* (like the Google Maps API) to get the flight arrival and temperature.
 Each of these services might take 2 seconds to process.
-If we took a blocking approach, then we would wait until the map was displayed before getting the flight arrivals before getting the temperature.
+If we took a blocking approach, then we would wait until the map was displayed before getting the flight arrivals and then before getting the temperature.

 In other words, we would wait 6 seconds in total.